Updated 2026-03-30

 Key Differences: Principal vs Guideline

 When comparing Principal and Guideline, consider their core strengths: Principal excels with excellent for small business 401(k) plans, while Guideline stands out for extremely competitive pricing for small business.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Principal's customer service rating is 4.2/5 compared to Guideline's 3.9/5.
 For mobile experience, Principal scores 3.9/5 while Guideline scores 4.0/5.

 Which Provider is Right for You?